Red Star Stadium: Concerts

 Marakana has seldom been used as a concert venue in its 45-year history.

 The most notable performer is Zdravko Čolić who held massive shows at Marakana on three separate occasions.
 The first was on 5 September 1978 as part of his famous Putujući Urnebes Tour - 70,000 people showed up.
 The opening acts and guests were Dado Topić & Mama Coco, Kornelije Kovač, Arsen Dedić, Kemal Monteno, and Lokice dance group.

 Then, almost twenty-three years later on 30 June 2001, he made another appearance promoting his Okano album in front of 85,000 spectators.
 Finally, on 23 June 2007, he promoted his Zavičaj album with another huge concert, his third, in front of 70,000 spectators at Marakana.

 Other concerts at the stadium included YU Rock Misija on 15 June 1985, a show that lasted 8 hours in front of a gathered crowd of 30,000 people though they were not allowed onto the stadium's pitch by the decision of Red Star's management.

-Serbian folk singer Ceca held a huge concert on 15 June 2002.
+Serbian folk singer Ceca held a huge concert on 15 June 2002 in front of 70,000 people.

 Most recently, Aca Lukas played a show at the stadium on 8 June 2013 in front of 50,000 people.